bitzhuwei/CSharpGL/CSharpGL/0Foundations/readme.md

 A shader is a small(maybe not that small) piece of C-like code that executes on GPU.
 Modern OpenGL rendering is built on GLSL shader.
 Shaders works on their own stages in OpenGL rendering pipeline.
 It's all up to you how these stages work.
 ## Buffer
-`Buffer`, `BufferPtr` and their subtypes wrap all kinds of buffer object in OpenGL.
+`Buffer`, `Buffer` and their subtypes wrap all kinds of buffer object in OpenGL.
 A buffer object is essentially an array uploaded to GPU memory from CPU memory.
 The actual rendering command in OpenGL is `glDrawArrays()` and `glDrawElements()` and their advanced versions.
 If you want to learn OpenGL from scratch, maybe it's a good choice to focus on these two commands.
 ## Camera
 Camera is a special object in world space.